teriket/CS255-System-Analysis-Design-Portfolio/README.md

     Briefly summarize the DriverPass project.
 Who was the client?
 What type of system did they want you to design?

 The client, DriverPass, is a driving school that helps students pass their drivers license exam.
-They wanted to create an online Learning Management System to help their students review course materials, take practice tests, and schedule one-on-one driving time with an isntructor.
+They wanted to create an online Learning Management System to help their students review course materials, take practice tests, and schedule one-on-one driving time with an instructor.

     What did you do particularly well?